 - IT application controls (43%)

 - IT general controls (41%)

 - Account reconciliation process (37%)

-“In addition to these use case areas, we find that organisations realise benefits through automation in other areas, including evidence gathering and interactions with audit, risk and compliance platforms – for example, in uploading completed work papers and evidence documents,” said Andrew Struthers-Kennedy, a Protiviti managing director and leader of the firm’s IT audit practise.
+“In addition to these use case areas, we find that organizations realize benefits through automation in other areas, including evidence gathering and interactions with audit, risk and compliance platforms – for example, in uploading completed work papers and evidence documents,” said Andrew Struthers-Kennedy, a Protiviti managing director and leader of the firm’s IT audit practice.

 “SOX teams should take every opportunity to explore and evaluate how to make increased use of data and technology.
-Organisations that have committed time and effort to doing this have been able to realise a broad range of benefits beyond efficiency improvement, including increased coverage, real-time monitoring capabilities, talent upskilling and team member job satisfaction, to name a few,” added Struthers-Kennedy.
+Organizations that have committed time and effort to doing this have been able to realize a broad range of benefits beyond efficiency improvement, including increased coverage, real-time monitoring capabilities, talent upskilling and team member job satisfaction, to name a few,” added Struthers-Kennedy.